srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 Terrapin attack demonstrates a novel approach to weaken the SSH protocol that affects most SSH servers deployed in the networks.
 Luckily, the requirement for an attacker to establish a MitM position in the network tcp/ip layer to intercept SSH session negotiation and SSH server and client to negotiate either `chacha20-poly1305` cipher mode or any encrypt-then-mac variants (generic EtM) reduces the attack surface significantly.

 The management network should already be significantly protected from access by unwanted entities.
-When the access to the management network is properly protected and only highly trusted entities have access, the severity and risk of the vulnerability is also significantly lower.
+When the access to the management network is properly protected and only highly trusted entities have access, the severity and risk of the vulnerability are also significantly lower.

 Anyhow, it poses a valid concern for Network operators and vendors alike.
-Most Network OSes are affected by the attack, and vendors are likely to patch their SSH server implementations in due time.
+The attack affects Most Network OSes, and vendors are likely to patch their SSH server implementations in due time.
 SR Linux is not an exception, but we are lucky to use the upstream OpenSSH server implementation from the Debian distribution, which was patched in the latest security release.
-And SR Linux users still able to mitigate the attack in their current SR Linux devices by disabling the `chacha20-poly1305` cipher mode in the SSH server configuration.
+And SR Linux users can still mitigate the attack in their current SR Linux devices by disabling the `chacha20-poly1305` cipher mode in the SSH server configuration.

 You can follow up on or share the discussion on [Twitter][twitter-discuss] or [LinkedIn][linkedin-discuss].